 If dinner and a movie is your ideal weekend night, you stand to earn quite a bit with this card.
 Or maybe you’re more of a café-and-a-play type of person.
 Either way, you’ll get …

-- Unlimited 4% cash back on dining and entertainment
+- Unlimited 4% cash back on dining, entertainment and popular streaming services

 - 1% cash back on all other purchases